-Training adults in our archdiocese is an important part of our commitment to our sacred duty to protect the most vulnerable among us.
+The "You Matter" Safe Environment Training Video for Employees, Volunteers, Clergy and Parents was created by the Archdiocese of Atlanta to help educate these groups on matters of sexual abuse.
+Training adults in our Archdiocese is an important part of our commitment to our sacred duty to protect the most vulnerable among us.